A No-Code Introduction to Describing Data

 \[ \text{Mean} = \frac{1920}{15} = 128 \]

-This example demonstrates how to calculate the mode, median, and mean from a summarized dataset, incorporating the concept of weighting.
-This approach is particularly useful in statistics when individual data points are not available, but aggregated data is, enabling accurate computation of central tendency measures.
-This point will become important throughout the course.
+This example illustrates how to compute the mode, median, and mean from a summarized (or grouped) dataset by incorporating the concept of weighting by frequency.
+This approach is especially useful when individual data points are unavailable, but aggregated counts are.
+It allows for accurate calculation of central tendency measures using only summary data — a strategy that will be important throughout the course.

 To finish up our review of measures of central tendency, please watch the following video by Crash Course Statistics.